Install the Internal Scanner on Linux

 compose.yml # docker compose for OpenVAS

-hostedscan-agent.service # systemd configuration for the agent
+hostedscan-agent.service # systemd configuration for the internal scanner

 hostedscan-update-feed.service # systemd service for OpenVAS feed updates